Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “The Princess was possessed by the Chancellor- no, a demon that had previously possessed Chancellor Willingham.
 After Sir Claude beheaded him, the demon escaped and took over her body instead.”

 The sound of chairs scooted as the other lords stood up in shock.
 It seemed like we were bombarding them with one surprise after another.
-First, Electi, then an involvement of demons.
-It seemed like a tale that one would read only in books.
+First, new Electi and a souped-up princess, then an involvement of demons.
+It seemed like a tale that one would only find in books.

 “Please sit down, gentlemen.
 The details are understandably shocking, which is why we must approach this with care,” Cornelius coolly eyed them, in which they fell back into their seats.